XeniaTsomp/ModelChecking/README.md

 Select the epon.pctl file from the code folder to show the properties' list.
 Follow the path "Properties-> Open properties list" from the Prism menu bar to open the selected file.

 ### 4. Run the Expiriments
-To derive the quantitative results you have to open the files of the model and run some expiriments by using some properties.
+To derive the quantitative results open the files of the model and run expiriments by using some properties.
 A number of constants have to be defined according to the results that you want to derive.

 For example, if you want to derive the proof-of-concept results in downstream traffic for non-attack and attack case with intervention rate 0.5 and 0.99 you have to run expiriments using the property P =?
 [F<=C0 finish].